Find the answers to frequently asked questions about Austin Pets Alive! and our lifesaving work here.

 It really depends on what type of cat you are looking to foster and how involved you are in trying to find them a home.
-We do require a minimum commitment of 2-4 weeks to foster any cat though, since our feline friends do not handle frequent environment changes well.
+Our hope is that you will foster the kitty until adoption as that is what is best for the cat since our feline friends do not handle frequent environmental changes well.
+We definitely have shorter-term opportunities which we would be happy to discuss with you though!
 Young, healthy cats and kittens whose fosters submit photos and bios for the APA! website and take them to adoption events are usually adopted pretty quickly.
-Older cats or ones with medical issues can take a bit longer to find their purr-fect forever home.
+Older cats or ones with medical issues can take a bit longer to find their purr-fect forever home

 Our fosters need to be at least 18 years old.
 However, we do have a Teen Foster Program.
 Get in touch with us at [email protected] to learn more.